Fact-checked by the onlinepaydaynews.com editorial team

 Why the CFPB Complaint Mattered

-Key Takeaway: Filing a Regulation E dispute forces your bank to provisionally credit a disputed amount within 10 business days.
-Combined with a CFPB complaint — which requires a lender response within 15 days — most illegal loan auto-renewal charge cases resolve within 30 to 60 days according to CFPB Consumer Complaint Database data.
+On timelines: Filing a Regulation E dispute forces your bank to provisionally credit a disputed amount within 10 business days.
+Combined with a CFPB complaint, which requires a lender response within 15 days, most illegal loan auto-renewal charge cases resolve within 30 to 60 days according to CFPB Consumer Complaint Database data.

 What Was the Financial Outcome and Long-Term Impact?

-The gig worker recovered the full $94 unauthorized fee within 22 days of filing her CFPB complaint.
-More importantly, the lender agreed in writing to remove any negative payment notation they had reported, protecting her credit file from damage she had not caused.
+She recovered the full $94 unauthorized fee within 22 days of filing her CFPB complaint.
+Beyond the refund, the lender agreed in writing to remove any negative payment notation they had reported, protecting her credit file from damage she had not caused.

 She also contacted the Illinois Department of Financial and Professional Regulation (IDFPR), the state regulator overseeing her lender’s license.
 The IDFPR subsequently issued QuickFund Direct a compliance warning, and the lender revised its ACH authorization language within 60 days.
 One complaint can trigger regulatory action that protects future borrowers.